Tympanoplasty

 Preoperative considerations include:

-• Adjusting for patients with severe coagulation disorders or uncontrolled diabetes before surgery
+• Adjusting for patients with severe coagulopathies or uncontrolled diabetes

-• Patients with severe temporal bone deformities or vestibulocochlear nerve pathology are unsuitable for this procedure
+• Patients with severe temporal bone deformities or cochlear nerve disorders are not suitable candidates

-Contraindications: Patients with middle ear malignancy or contraindications to general anesthesia should not undergo the procedure.
+Contraindications: Patients with middle ear malignancies or those who cannot undergo general anesthesia should not have the procedure.

 Interactions with Other Treatments

-• Postoperative use of nasal corticosteroid sprays to reduce middle ear mucosal edema
+• Postoperative nasal steroid sprays to reduce middle ear mucosal edema

-Avoid combining with anticoagulants, as it may increase postoperative bleeding risk.
+Avoid concomitant use with anticoagulants, as it may increase postoperative bleeding risk.

 Effectiveness and Evidence